What is MVP (minimum viable product) in Agile?

 If you still doubt which features are ‘must-haves,’ ask yourself a few user-focused questions.
 Why will users need my product?
 How, when, and where will they use it?
 What is their motivation?

-Defining already mentioned user stories or creating a prioritisation matrix may be helpful too.
+Defining already mentioned user stories or creating a prioritization matrix may be helpful too.

 Why is MVP a good choice for agile software development?